-- the addition of a "new sales growth" performance measure (with revenue growth and operating margin as the other performance measures under the program); and - the addition of a cap on the payout for operating margin performance such that, if the threshold level for either the revenue growth or new sales growth performance measure was not achieved, the operating margin performance measure would not pay above target level, even if performance on operating margin exceeded target.
+- performance measures based on revenue growth, "new sales growth" (measuring growth in total new product and mainframe solutions capacity sales) and operating margin performance; and - a cap on the payout for operating margin performance such that, if the threshold level for either the revenue growth or new sales growth performance measure was not achieved, the operating margin performance measure would not pay above target level, even if performance on operating margin exceeded the target.

-These changes were intended to drive focus on short- and long-term revenue growth and to limit the ability to receive above-target payouts solely by controlling expenses.
-For fiscal year 2014, the design changes had a significant impact on payouts, because the Company failed to achieve the projected threshold level for the new sales growth performance measure.
-As a result, payout on the operating margin measure was capped at 100% of target, even though performance on that measure exceeded target performance.
+We believe these features are consistent with our strategy to focus on short- and long-term revenue growth and to limit the ability to receive above-target payouts solely by controlling expenses.

+For fiscal year 2015, the Company's performance and incentive plan design had a significant impact on payouts, primarily as a result of the Company's failure to achieve the projected target level of performance for the new sales growth performance measure.
+This shortfall resulted in a payout for the new sales growth performance measure that was significantly below the target level, and it triggered the cap on the operating margin performance measure at 100% of target, even though actual performance on that measure exceeded target performance.

-&lt;sup>1 Please see "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K for a more detailed description of our fiscal year 2014 financial results.
+Please see "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K for a more detailed description of our fiscal year 2015 financial results.

-&lt;sup>2 "GAAP" refers to the generally accepted accounting principles in the United States of America.
+$^{^{\,2}\,}$ "GAAP" refers to the generally accepted accounting principles in the United States of America.

-&lt;sup>3 A reconciliation of non-GAAP financial measures to comparable GAAP financial measures is included in "Supplemental Financial Information," below.
+3 A reconciliation of non-GAAP financial measures to comparable GAAP financial measures is included in "Supplemental Financial Information," below.